Azure-Samples/azure-sql-db-prisma/README.md

 ## Fixing generated workflow file

 The generated workflow file will not work.
 Even if the CI/CD pipeline will complete successfully, the Azure Static Web App will not work.
-This is due to how Onyx, the tool the automate the building and the deployment for Static Web Apps, doesn't now how to properly deal with the nuances of Prisma, that generates the client right away.
+This is due to how [Oryx](https://github.com/Microsoft/Oryx), the tool the automate the building and the deployment for Static Web Apps, doesn't now how to properly deal with the nuances of Prisma, that generates the client right away.
 Fixing this issue is quite easy, just add the following enviroment variable to the workflow.

 The workflow file you have to change is in `./github/workflow` and in the name has the name retured by the deployment script.
 For example if the deployment script reported that: